cockroachdb/docs/v21.2/interleave-in-parent.md

 ---

 {{site.data.alerts.callout_danger}}
-`INTERLEAVE IN PARENT` is disabled in v21.1 by default, and will be permanently removed from CockroachDB in a future release.
+`INTERLEAVE IN PARENT` is disabled by default, and will be permanently removed from CockroachDB in a future release.
 We do not recommend interleaving tables or indexes in new clusters.

 For details, see [below](#deprecation).
 {{site.data.alerts.end}}